WICG/turtledove/FLEDGE.md

 *   On-device bidding by buyers (DSPs or advertisers), based on interest-group metadata and on data loaded from a trusted server at the time of the on-device auction — with a _temporary and untrusted_ "Bring Your Own Server" model, until a trusted-server framework is settled and in place.
 *   On-device ad selection by the seller (an SSP or publisher), based on bids and metadata entered into the auction by the buyers.
 *   Microtargeting protection based on the browser ensuring that the same ad or ad component is being shown to at least some minimum number of people.
-*   Ad rendering in a temporarily relaxed version of Fenced Frames that prevents interaction with the surrounding page — but that does allow _normal network access for rendering the ad, and for logging and reporting some event-level outcomes_, as a temporary model until both a trusted-server reporting framework and ad delivery via web bundles are settled and in place.
+*   Ad rendering in a temporarily relaxed version of Fenced Frames that prevents interaction with the surrounding page — but that does allow _normal network access for rendering the ad_, as a temporary model until ad delivery via web bundles is settled and in place.
+*   Two reporting mechanisms, until a unified, trusted reporting framework is in place:
+    * _a temporary event-level reporting mechanism_ (see [5.1 Event-Level Reporting (for now)](#51-event-level-reporting-for-now));
+    * an aggregate reporting mechanism with access to all bidding signals (see [5.2 Aggregate Reporting](#52-aggregate-reporting)).

 Most of these ideas are drawn from the past year's ongoing discussion of variants on the [original TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/Original-TURTLEDOVE.md) idea.
 Interest group metadata, and applying k-anonymity thresholds only to network updates and rendered ads, come from [Outcome-based TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/OUTCOME_BASED.md) and [Product-level TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/PRODUCT_LEVEL.md).
 The separation and clarification of the DSP and SSP roles are along the lines described in [TERN](https://github.com/WICG/turtledove/blob/master/TERN.md) and [PARRROT](https://github.com/prebid/identity-gatekeeper/blob/master/proposals/PARRROT.md).
 The trusted servers to support bidding, rendering, and reporting come from the [SPARROW](https://github.com/WICG/sparrow) Gatekeeper and [Dovekey](https://github.com/google/ads-privacy/tree/master/proposals/dovekey) Key-Value server.